 5. Sharing your personal data

-We will not make any personal information about your participation with the course available to any other party, except where you have been given a place on the course by a sponsor.
-In the case where you have been given access by a sponsor, personal information may be shared with them, with the exception of your course work and entries in your online journal, which are totally confidential.
+We will not make any personal information about your participation with the program available to any other party, except where you have been given a place on the program by a sponsor.
+In the case where you have been given access by a sponsor, personal information may be shared with them, with the exception of your coursework and entries in your online journal, which are totally confidential.

 If you accept our non-essential Google Analytics cookies when you visit our web pages, then your data about visits and navigation of the website is shared with Google.